CorentinDeblock/UPnPChat/README.md

 ## Should be improve

-- [ ] RPC is working but it's kind of bad...
+- [x] RPC is working but it's kind of bad...
 Calling ServerRPC on the server side does not work, same the other way around.
 It is intended but should be better handled
+	- Fixed : Connect with a client on host mode instead of having only a host socket